-Internal Audit will review the procedures in place for determining the areas of risk for each Head of Service to ensure that all areas of high risk are incorporated in the Annual Audit Plan, including those identified by the External Auditors as part of their mandatory Systems Audit work.
+Internal Audit will review the procedures in place for determining the areas of risk for each Head of Service to ensure that all areas of high risk from Strategic, Corporate, Service and Operational areas are identified and incorporated in the Annual Audit Plan, including those identified by the External Auditors as part of their mandatory Systems Audit work.
 The Chief Executive, Corporate Directors, HFAPM and Heads Of Service will contribute to the Audit Plan prior to it being presented to the Audit Committee for approval to ensure audit coverage of the key issues affecting their service areas.